smithWEBtek/Rails-Bodega/NOTES.md

 # Step 2: Allow users to CRUD a items

 create an item
-see all of the itmes
+see all of the items
 show the items

 I want people to sign into an app and buy items from the store.
 They should see every item the store has.